kdoore/CS2335-Gitbook/project-1-game-controller/score-update-and-display-functionality.md

 ![](http://g.recordit.co/EQdaJ1Vbrx.gif)

-###Code Changes associated with Tracking and Displaying Score
+###Code Changes associated with Updating and Displaying Score
-The first code to modify is the code in the GameController.cs script, then we'll make changes to the Basket.cs code so the score is updated when a collision happens, finally, we'll update the display of the score.
+The first code to modify is the code in the GameController.cs script by creating a method: UpdateScore(), that updates the score value, then we'll make changes to the Basket.cs code to call this UpdateScore( ) method  when a collision happens, finally, we'll update the display of the score.

 **Steps: **

-1. Create variable to hold score.
+1. Create variable to hold score in GameController.cs
-2. Create a public method: `UpdateScore( int points)`, that can be executed from inside the Basket.cs script whenever a collision with an Apple or Rock occurs.
+2. Create a public method: `UpdateScore( int points )`, in the GameController.cs script.
-3. Add code to Basket.cs to call the GameController UpdateScore( ) method.
+3. Add code to Basket.cs to call the GameController `UpdateScore( )` method.
-4. Add code to update the displayed ScoreText
+4. Add code to update the displayed ScoreText in GameController.cs
-5. Make sure that the score is reset to 0 when the game is restarted.
+5. Make sure that the score is reset to 0 when the game is restarted in GameController.cs

 ###Code Changes in GameController.cs
 As detailed in the [GameController section](https://kdoore.gitbooks.io/cs-2335/content/project-1-game-controller.html#object-reference-variables-for-gameobject-components-scoretext-gameovertext), first we need to declare object reference variables that allow us to interact with the ScoreText GameObject.